‘The assaults of adversity don’t weaken the spirit of a brave man.’ – Seneca

 Discussions and Conclusions

 For us to consider ourselves brave, we must welcome adversity and stop worrying about the possibility of future hardships.
-Furthermore, we must trust that Infinite Intelligence/God sends us hardships because it believes we have the power to overcome them and because it uses the hardships to prepare us for what’s ahead of us.
+Furthermore, we must trust that Infinite Intelligence/God sends us hardships because it believes we have the power to overcome them and because it uses the hardships to prepare us for what’s ahead.